 We recognise the importance of student opinion and take their views into consideration when taking significant decisions within the school community, e.g. during our recent consultation on changes to our school uniform.
 We regularly seek the opinion of our students via questionnaires and proactively seek opportunities to informally gather the thoughts of our students.

 All students watch presentations from our potential Head Boy and Girl candidates, they then make their decision based on the presentations to vote to elect the Head Boy and Head Girl for their House.
 Students have a voice that is listened to, through their elected form representatives, the House Ambassadors.
 The House Ambassadors work with the Head Boy and Girl for each House and the Enrichment Leaders.
+We also regularly gather pupils voice to further develop our provision.

 From Year 7 to year 11 pupils cover a range of topics relating to democracy.
 During period 6 Citizenship lessons students receive lessons on British Parliament, the voting system, elections and election campaigns and the process of democracy.